A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 There are so many advantages of using a rainwater harvesting model; better for drinking, perfect for the vegetable garden, and good for the eco environment.

 My advice is to get a civil engineer to draw up plans for you.
-At the depth of two metres the pressure is considerable and you don't want cracks developing.
+At the depth of two or three metres the pressure is considerable and you don't want cracks developing.

 A roof is vital for your rainwater harvesting model, firstly to keep it dark, stopping algae growth, but also for safety.
 It also keeps leaves, etc out.
 It must have some form of trap, so that you can get into the reservoir; it needs to be cleaned annually.